 While parenting coaching differs from psychotherapy (as noted above), my training and expertise as a psychologist always informs my work in the role of a parenting coach.
 And unlike many life coaches without training as psychologists, I won't focus on myself, offer guidance solely based on my personal experiences, or insist that I know what it best and that you must follow what I recommend.
 Instead, I will offer ideas and strategies, suggest reasons for possible roadblocks, and help you decide what works best for you and your family.

-Workshops and programs are also available for gifted children in schools.
-This includes consultation with staff, parent workshops and workshops on social/emotional needs for middle school and high school students.
+Workshops and programs are available school personnel.
+This includes consultation with staff, parent workshops and workshops on the social/emotional needs for middle school and high school students.